-P-3 Pattern # 7: Ocean Survey (Glider coordination)
+P-3 Pattern # 7: Ocean Survey (Saildrone and Glider coordination)

-Coordinated glider deployments would nominally consist of one P3 flight.
-The flight pattern should be a Figure-4 or rotated Figure-4, and up to 8 AXBTs should be deployed in combination with GPS dropsondes.
-The goal is to sample the area where the gliders are deployed in storms.
+Coordinated saildrone and glider deployments would nominally consist of one P3 flight.
+Any P-3 flight patterns with a radial leg or downwind leg overpassing the locations of saildrones and gliders will provide opportunities for additional collocated observations.
+Up to 2 AXBTs should be deployed in combination with GPS dropsondes.
+The goal is to sample the area where the saildrones and gliders are deployed in or near storms.
+An option is open for deployment of A-Sized DWSTM wave drifters if indicated.